MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 - A local Python environment with the Azure Machine Learning Python SDK v2 installed, created by following the instructions at [Getting started](https://github.com/Azure/azureml-examples/tree/sdk-preview/sdk#getting-started).

-  This environment is separate from the environment the compute session uses, which you define in your flow.
-For more information about compute sessions, see [Manage prompt flow compute session in Azure Machine Learning studio](how-to-manage-compute-session.md).
+  This environment is separate from the environment the compute session uses to run the flow, which you define in the flow.
+For more information, see [Manage prompt flow compute session in Azure Machine Learning studio](how-to-manage-compute-session.md).

 - Visual Studio Code with the Python and Prompt flow extensions installed.

-  :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/vs-code-extension.png" alt-text="Screenshot of the Python and Prompt flow extensions in Visual Studio Code."
+  :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/flow-source-file-raw-file.png" alt-text="Screenshot of the Python and Prompt flow extensions in Visual Studio Code."

 ## Use a code-first experience in prompt flow

-Developing LLM-based applications usually follows a standardized application engineering process, which includes source code repositories and continuous integration/continuous deployment (CI/CD) pipelines.
-This process allows streamlined development, version control, and collaboration among team members.
+Developing LLM-based applications usually follows a standardized application engineering process that includes source code repositories and continuous integration/continuous deployment (CI/CD) pipelines.
+This process promotes streamlined development, version control, and collaboration among team members.

 Integrating DevOps with the prompt flow code experience offers code developers a more efficient GenAIOps or LLMOps iteration process, with the following key features and benefits:

 - **Flow versioning in the code repository**.
-You can define flows in YAML format and they stay aligned with referenced source files in a folder structure.
+You can define flow files in YAML format, and they stay aligned with referenced source files in the same folder structure.

 - **Flow run integration with CI/CD pipelines**.
 You can seamlessly integrate prompt flow into your CI/CD pipelines and delivery process by using the prompt flow CLI or SDK to trigger flow runs.

 - **Smooth transition between local and cloud**.
 You can easily export your flow folder to your local or upstream code repository for version control, local development, and sharing.
-You can also effortlessly import the flow folder back to Azure Machine Learning for further authoring, testing, and deployment using cloud resources.
+You can also effortlessly import the flow folder back into Azure Machine Learning for further authoring, testing, and deployment using cloud resources.

 ### Access prompt flow code